patrickv0220/floptropicatimezone/README.md

-# floptropicatimezone
+# Floptropica Time Zone

-Hii!
-This is a time zone website designed by me!
+A time zone website created for Flopgov.

-Created for: Flopgov on Instagram!
+Unfinished.

+Todo list:

+- [] Make it more accessible